stove-panini/fontconfig-emoji/README.md

 ## Deprecation Notice
 At the time of writing these configuration files, proper prioritization of the "Emoji" font family hadn't made its way into most distros.
 This has since changed!
 Fontconfig currently works its magic right out of the box nowadays.

+As of this writing, I'm running Fedora 33 with none of these customizations applied and everything works as intended.

-DejaVu still remains a problem for reasons described below, so you'll need to blacklist that.
+DejaVu _may_ still remain a problem for reasons described below, so you might have to blacklist that.

 ### tl;dr
 1. Drop `70-no-dejavu.conf` in `~/.config/fontconfig/conf.d/`